 It’s also why…

-You may want to consider avoiding applying for a no medical exam term life insurance policy as well, seeing how these policies tend to be more difficult to qualify for after someone has been diagnosed with a pre-existing medical condition that has caused one to need to receive a kidney transplant.
+You may want to consider avoiding applying for a no medical exam term life insurance policy as well, seeing how these policies tend to be more challenging to qualify for after someone has been diagnosed with a pre-existing medical condition that has caused one to need to receive a kidney transplant.

 Why do life insurance companies care if I’ve received a Kidney Transplant?